chiffa/BioFlow/dev_log.rst

 The intermediate solution does not seem to be working that well for now: the sampling mechanism tends to pull as well the nodes that are not connected to the giant component in the neo4j graph.

+    - Tentatively patched by making the pull from which the IDs are sampled stricter

 Random ID assignement to the the threads seem to be working as well

 Current refactoring: